-It’s essential to plan for how your money should be handled in the event of an illness or death.
+It’s essential to plan how your money should be handled in the event of an illness or death.
 Good planning will help make sure you or your family are ready to meet any of the costs that might arise.
-It will also allow you provide for your loved ones and ease the burden on them.
+It will also allow you to provide for your loved ones and ease the burden on them.

 Put your financial affairs in order

 But it can be particularly important in old age, when there’s an increased risk of illnesses that might make managing your money difficult or impossible.

 Handing over control of your finances

-A friend, relative or professional adviser can be invaluable, but if you find yourself unable to take decisions about your finances, then a legal arrangement is needed to allow them to take decisions on your behalf.
+A friend, relative or professional adviser can be a great help.
+But if you become unable to take decisions about your finances, you can set up a legal arrangement to let them do so on your behalf.

 There are two different kinds, suitable for different circumstances:

 A lasting power of attorney must be registered with the Court of Protection and is more expensive than an ordinary power of attorney.